suixinsuo/olympus-protocol/docs/Using Components.md

 b) Finally, we only need to deploy the Locker, MarketPlaceProvider and ComponentList and MockToken, for our test.
 You can check the different syntaxis for a provider that doesn't need parameters and the one it needs (MockToken) Also the exchange provider, which is a complex set of functions already customized in `deployExchange` function.

-Changing the names to your own file, Im running the line like:
+Changing the names to your own file, I'm running the line like:

   > truffle  test--suite=Tutorial  test/tutorial/TestTutorialFund.js

-You will see still al components get compile, though not deployed.
+You will see still al components get to compile, though not deployed.